 I fell in love with Indonesia when I first visited the country last year.
 So many interesting places, culture and food.
 You can drive or climb up volcanoes and be overwhelmed.
-You can dive into its waters and be charmed.
+Or you dive into its waters and be charmed.
 And like us, Indonesians are very hospitable and friendly.

 Indonesia and the Philippines have many things in common.
 We are both an archipelagic nation.
 We have hundreds of different tribes, languages and cultures.
 Both countries have been colonized, the Philippines by the Spaniards and Indonesia by the Dutch.
 We have interesting hybrid colonial architecture that adapted foreign ways of building into our own.
 We come from the same Malayan race from the same language tree.
 But for most Filipinos, Indonesia is Bali like the Philippines is Boracay.

 Although we are in the same region, Indonesia has always seemed distant.
 It’s easier and cheaper to travel to Kuala Lumpur or Singapore from either Manila or Cebu than flying to Jakarta.
-But once you get there and get to explore the country beyond Bali, overwhelming is an understatement.
+But once you get there and get to explore Indonesia beyond Bali, overwhelming is an understatement.

 The capital Jakarta is a melting pot of the country’s many islands and peoples.
 But for a good introduction, especially to its colonial history, visiting the old town known as Kota Tua is a must.
 Like Intramuros, it was part of the walled city, capital and center of trade for the Dutch East Indies.
 Today, well maintained colonial buildings, some are museums, circle a wide square.
 It’s an architecture lover’s haven.